michalK00/SamplaApi/README.md

 # SamplaApi

-Simple API created to serve as backend for SamplaApp.
+A simple API created to act as a backend for SamplaApp.
 It allows for sample and reseach management.
 Current endpoints:
 ## GET
 #### Research